-Here you will be able to download the resources we published along the years by clicking on the links.
+Here you will be able to download the resources that we have created along the years, by clicking on the links.

 *LGBT Foundation’s services for women are inclusive of trans women, non-binary people and gender fluid people who identify as lesbian, bisexual or questioning their sexual orientation.
 We try to make our services welcoming and accessible to all; if you have any specific access requirements please let us know and we'll try to help.

 This is a guide for lesbian and bi women on abuse.Nobody deserves to be abused.
 There is no reason or excuse that makes it ok to abuse anyone, ever.
 We hope that this resource will help you to better understand what abuse is so that you can recognise abusive behaviour, treat others well and work with us to support lesbian and bi women who have been affected by abuse.

 Research shows that lesbian and bi women may be more likely to be affected by depression, anxiety and other mental health problems than heterosexual women.
 When we asked lesbian and bi women where they would go if they wanted support, most of them said they’d ask a friend first.
 This booklet gives practical advice on improving health and wellbeing and supporting a friend who’s going through a tough time.

 The health needs of lesbian and bisexual women are sometimes doubly hidden – both within information on ‘women’s health’ and information on the health needs of the lesbian, gay, bisexual and transgender community in general.
 ‘Beyond Babies and Breast Cancer’ is the first large-scale report which tries to bring together evidence to address this invisibility.

 The Beyond Babies & Breast Cancer is a report for all those interested in providing appropriate and equitable health services, and you can read more about the report here.